luciomartinez/luciomartinez.github.io/_posts/2020-08-26-enable-cookie-banner-in-10-minutes.markdown

 A better approach would be to let visitors disable cookies on the website.
 I invite you to read the [How To Opt In Google Analytics](/cookies/2020/09/18/how-to-implement-google-analytics-with-opt-in) article where you can find this approach's implementation in detail.

+In case you encounter issues, you can take a look at the [implementation](https://github.com/luciomartinez/luciomartinez.github.io/pull/6) done at my blog and use it as a reference.

 # Conclusions
 GDPR has been implemented since 2018.